Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Manager and Directory are both gRPC services.

 gRPC services defined in this RFC must return structured error responses using the [Status interface](https://github.com/googleapis/googleapis/blob/master/google/rpc/status.proto).
-In case of an FSC specific error the `Status.Details` field should contain a [ErrorInfo](https://github.com/googleapis/googleapis/blob/master/google/rpc/error_details.proto) message.
+In case of an FSC specific error the `Status.Details` field should contain an [ErrorInfo](https://github.com/googleapis/googleapis/blob/master/google/rpc/error_details.proto) message.

 The fields of the `ErrorInfo` interface are described below.